flatcar/Flatcar/draft.md

 - The voting method and voting/election process, including thresholds for decisions and charter changes.
 - Vacancy, removal, and Emeritus rules.
+- Meeting quorum and meeting model.

-These rules should be published as updates to this charter and to `steering-elections.md` before the founding term ends, and adopted by the Maintainers per the amendment process described in [Changes to this charter](#changes-to-this-charter).
+To avoid this work landing in a rush at the very end of the term, the founding Committee should publish a first full draft of these rules by roughly month 9 of the 12-month term and open a public comment period on it.
+The rules should then be published as updates to this charter and to `steering-elections.md`, and adopted by the Maintainers per the amendment process described in [Changes to this charter](#changes-to-this-charter), before the founding term ends.

 ## Working with the Technical Committee